How to Support Someone Who’s Depressed Without Judgment

 Khefren Sackey, MA, CTACC, is a career coach who works with a Chicago nonprofit dedicated to helping dislocated and low-income adults find jobs.
 Khefren is also a CTA-certified Life Coach that enjoys improving the lives of others through coaching and developing resumes that expand career opportunities.

-I can recall times when a friend of mine in the Virgin Islands would walk past me, and the same conversation would happen each time:
+I can recall times when a friend of mine in the Virgin Islands would walk pass me, and the same conversation would happen each time:

 Me: “What’s good?
 Everything bless?”

 But everything wasn’t “safe.”
 It turns out my friend was depressed, and he just didn’t mention it.
 I couldn’t blame him, though.
 The “autopilot” nature of that particular greeting process, combined with the stigma of mental health in our society, among other things, leaves many people unwilling to talk about how they’re feeling.